Skip to content

 bcdock version

-Prompts for your email, sends a one-time code, exchanges it for a long-lived API key stored at ~/.config/bcdock/credentials.json (mode 0600).
+Prompts for the OTP we email you, exchanges it for a long-lived API key stored at ~/.config/bcdock/credentials.json (mode 0600).

-If you're scripting this from CI or an agent, skip auth login and set BCDOCK_TOKEN instead — see authentication.
+If you're scripting this from CI or an agent, skip auth login entirely and set BCDOCK_TOKEN — see authentication.

 3. See what BC versions are available